 Recycling Glass Containers includes:

-How to recycle glass containers
+Green glass containers

 Glass containers like bottles and jars can be easily and effectively recycled.
 This reduces energy output and conserves the natural resources used to produce virgin glass, sand, soda ash and limestone.